ZurabShengelia/HTML-CSS-JS-Projects/Type Speed/README.md

 ## License

-MIT — free to use, modify, and distribute.
+ free to use, modify, and distribute.